 - Hotel incidentals (eg. Mini-bars, telephone calls, laundry), airport and departure taxes, local transport in any city,

-- Optional excursions listed or meals other than breakfast and the one restaurant dinner in each city - the first night in each new city, except Rome where it takes the form of a farewell dinner.
+- Optional excursions listed or meals other than breakfast and the one restaurant dinner in each city - the first night in each new city, except Innsbruck where it takes the form of a farewell dinner.

 About the Springtime Gardens with Oberammergau Passion Play

 ‹ All Escorted Tours